Niryo/controllerim/README.md

 * A component can get and set data from parents' controllers (not necessarily direct parents), but it cannot use data from the controllers of sibling components.
 * Any changes to the controller state will be automatically reflected by the view.

-## Why

-* **Zero boilerplate:** Controllers are just plain javascript classes, and All you need to do in order to make your views react to changes in the controllers, is just to wrap them with `observer` and you are good to go.

-* **No need for singleton stores:** If you ever used Redux, you probably knows what happens when you forget to clean your stores when a component leave the screen- the next time it enters the screen, it fetches some old state-related data from the store and bad things happens.
-You may say that stores should not contain state related data, but sometimes you just need to share state across multiple components, for example, `currentSelectedItem`, `isCartFull`, `canMoveToNextStep` etc. `Controllers` lifecycle is bound to the component lifecycle, so you get a fresh controller out of the box whenever a component enters the screen.

-* **Reusability:** Each component holds an *instance* of its Controller (again, no singletons!), so you can create **multiple  instances of a component** (see example project).
-When you have a singleton store it's much more cumbersome to support multiple instance of a component.

-* **Better encapsulation**: A component can fetch data only from its direct controller and its parents controllers.
-You cannot feth data from sibling component's Controllers.
-If you need some piece of data to be visible for two sibling components, it means that this data should sit within their first common parent.
-If you need a piece of data to be visible to all other component, put it in your AppController.

-* **Mimics React's local component's state :** React state is really good for dumb components, but it's not so good for smart components.
-It cannot be esaly shared to deep nested children, it prevents separation of logic and view to different files, and it is not easily testable. controllerim tackles exactly those points.

 ## How